ErrorCode313/Brawl-Clipper/README.md

 ## Setup and Configuration

-### Step 1: Configure Brawlhalla
+### Step 1: Configure Brawlhalla on secondary

 Add the `-writestats` launch option to Brawlhalla:

-1. On Steam: Right-click Brawlhalla > Properties > General > Launch Options
+1. On Steam in secondary PC: Right-click Brawlhalla > Properties > General > Launch Options
 2. Add `-writestats` and click OK

 ### Step 2: Configure OBS